ledstrain/wiki.ledstrain.org/content/_index.md

 #### Existing Content

 A lot of useful information is available on the [forum](https://ledstrain.org).
-To make organzing this information easier, selected content can be [embedded through shortcodes](wiki#forum-post-embed).
+To make organizing this information easier, selected content can be [embedded through shortcodes](wiki#forum-post-embed).
 You can identify existing content with a light blue background.
 Embedded content has its discussion title and author linked, to allow you to jump into any post on the forum!